clokep/nhl-news-rss/README.md

 ## NHL News to RSS

 **Deprecation notice:** This is no longer being developed.
-This was previously deployed to Heroku, but is now deployed at https://www.to-rss.xyz/nhl/
+This was previously deployed to Heroku, but is now deployed at https://www.to-rss.xyz/nhl/ The update source code is available at https://gitlab.com/clokep/to-rss/

 To my knowledge, [NHL.com](https://www.nhl.com/) does not provide an RSS feed for their [news feed](https://www.nhl.com/news/).
 This is a simple